 Reds pair naturally with richer dishes.
 Nero d’Avola, matches with everything from antipasti to grilled meats.

 When I was about 10 years old, Dot took Aggie and I to Sicily to meet my Grandfather.
 The culture was very different in the village and it still remains simple and underdeveloped.

 I remember that I was poured a glass of wine at dinner.
 My guess is that either they wanted me to go to sleep or the water was bad.
 I probably refused to drink milk because I saw that it came from a goat.

 I wish I had the opportunity to see my relatives again, but they are all gone.
 I do remember that the food was delicious, and the wine made me sleepy.
 Too bad I was only 10 and too young to remember the importance of family.

 I found fruit wine recipes that I think are really cool.
 Read More.

 Everyone has been in the position of having a great bottle of wine, and no wine opener.
-Look at this method.
-You’ll love it.
+Look at these methods.
+You’ll love them.

 Writer, course developer, and children’s book author are among her many accomplishments She has always been interested in health and cooking.
 As she retired from corporate America, she developed a new pastime.
 What better time than to start a blog and share her knowledge of the world of culinary arts Mediterranean style.